AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 knowledge base:

--  ``max_err`` (float, optional), specifying the upper tolerance limit when comparing the similarity between a pseudo label example's reasoning result and the ground truth during abductive reasoning.
+-  ``max_err`` (float, optional), specifying the upper tolerance limit when comparing the similarity between a pseudo-label example's reasoning result and the ground truth during abductive reasoning.
 This is only applicable when the reasoning result is of a numerical type.
 This is particularly relevant for regression problems where exact matches might not be feasible.
 Defaults to 1e-10.
 See :ref:`an example <kb-abd-2>`.
--  ``use_cache`` (bool, optional), indicating whether to use cache to store previous candidates (pseudo label examples generated from abductive reasoning) to speed up subsequent abductive reasoning operations.
+-  ``use_cache`` (bool, optional), indicating whether to use cache to store previous candidates (pseudo-label examples generated from abductive reasoning) to speed up subsequent abductive reasoning operations.
 Defaults to True.
    For more information of abductive reasoning, please refer to :ref:`this <kb-abd>`.
 -  ``cache_size`` (int, optional), specifying the maximum cache